 It is nevertheless a deceptive charm which, in the long term, threatens the entire building fabric.

 Up until 2018, the Instituto nazionale per il commercio estero (International Institute for Foreign Trade) was located on the lower floors of the palazzo while the rest of the building was used for private purposes.
-This private use of the building was however considerably misused, as the property belonged to a group of heirs who had rented out the living space as holiday apartments for several years but had not maintained the apartments properly.
+Parts of these room, especially in the mezzanine were misused, as the first floor belonged to a group of heirs who had rented out the living space as holiday apartments for several years but had not maintained the apartments properly.

 After holiday rentals were no longer possible and the institute moved out, there were disputes among the heirs.
 The situation was made worse by the structural condition of the building.
 The Sopraintendenza demanded considerable investment in the structure which the heirs could not and would not support.

-Faced with this situation, the owners approached The European Heritage Project.
-Due to the urgency, The European Heritage Project acquired the essential parts of the palazzo in a short time and began the safeguarding and renovation process.
+Faced with this situation, the heirs approached The European Heritage Project.
+Due to the urgency, The European Heritage Project acquired considerable parts of the palazzo on different levels in a short time and began the safeguarding and renovation process.

 The 17th century Baroque Palazzo Belloni Battagia, designed by Baldassare Longhena, is not far from the Chiesa di San Stae (the church of San Stae, an abbreviation for Saint Eustachius) in the Santa Croce district.
 Built on the Grand Canal, it is situated between the Fondaco del Megio and Palazzo Ca’ Tron, and opposite the Palazzo Ca’ Vendramin Calergi, which houses the casino of Venice.